ghostkcleung/tft_framework/md/font_and_print.md

 Font is a drawable shape (but not fillable).
 The 5x7 font is built-in at the framework as default font.

+5x7 font is a matrix array.
+The dimension is 5 X 7 pixels.

+It is stored at the program memories (ROM).

+For example, matrix 'A' is {0x7E, 0x11, 0x11, 0x11, 0x7E}

 ## Methods
 ```cpp
 uint32_t getChar();